filecoin-project/specs/network-protocols.md

 # Hello Handshake

-> The Hello protocol is used when two filecoin nodes initially connect to eachother in order to determine information about the other node.
+> The Hello protocol is used when two filecoin nodes initially connect to each other in order to determine information about the other node.

 Whenever a node gets a new connection, it opens a new stream on that connection and "says hello".
 This is done by crafting a `HelloMessage`, sending it to the other peer using CBOR RPC and finally, closing the stream.